Autumn is here. Its becoming cold- surely a cue for some old style Hollywood glitz?

 The choreography is immaculate, featuring dazzling solo dance and stunning unison tap dancing from this wonderfully talented cast.

-With great songs, you need great dance, the sparkling choreography, the syncopation in full cast tap dancing numbers is flawless, courtesy of Kathleen Marshall on a superb, memorable set, design by Peter McKintosh.
-It features revolving Art Deco clock-like motifs , incorporating frantic scene changes from bedrooms to bars, hotels to aircraft.
+With great songs, you need great dance.
+The sparkling choreography and the syncopation in full cast tap dancing numbers is flawless, courtesy of Kathleen Marshall framed by a superb, memorable set, design by Peter McKintosh.
+It features revolving Art Deco clock-like motifs , incorporating frantic scene changes from bedrooms to bars then hotels to aircraft.
 Tim Mitchell’s Lighting adds a glamourous veneer.
 The band , complete with boisterous horns, is a delight.
 Costumes by Yvonne Milnes and Peter McKintosh are shimmering and sharp.

-My recollection of the story is, based on the 1935 RKO motion picture where Astaire and Rogers set a defining standard with impossible precision and effortless chemistry, blurring the distinction between acting and dancing.
+My recollection of the story is of the 1935 RKO motion picture where Astaire and Rogers set a defining standard with impossible precision and effortless chemistry, blurring the distinction between acting and dancing.

 It would be unreasonable to ask for that to be replicated.
-It isn’t, instead we are offeresomething different.
+It isn’t, instead we are offered something different.
 Phillip Attmore ( Jerry Travers) is a convincing tap dancer, supple but sharp, opposite him plays Dale Tremont (Amara Okereke).
-Okereke is visually great with strong vocals, but their romance never convinces mainly because scene after scene is stolen by the comic sub plot characters.
+Okereke is visually great with strong vocals, however their romance plays second fiddle to the comic sub plot characters.

-Producer Horace (James Hume) and his wife Madge (Sally Ann Triplett) are at the centre of the comedy, Triplett ids brilliant as Madge and dominates every time she appears on stage with Hume her hapless foil.
-Belly laughs on a mis week matinee ar difficult to come by but Triplett succeeded time and time again channelling a combination of Lucille ball and Mrs Slocombe.
+Producer Horace (James Hume) and his wife Madge (Sally Ann Triplett) are at the centre of the comedy, Triplett is brilliant as Madge, and dominates every time she appears on stage with Hume her hapless foil.
+Belly laughs on a mid week matinee are difficult to come by but Triplett succeeded time and time again channelling a combination of Lucille ball and Mrs Slocombe.
 Their partners in crime are almost as hilarious.
 Horace’s manservant, Bates (James Clyde) is witheringly dry, and a fine looking woman in drag.
 Alex Gibson-Giorgio’s gloriously outrageous chef Beddini is superb.